 The Emergency Response Group has primary responsibility during any campus emergency to provide oversight, management of immediate responses and notifications to the campus community.
+This includes the confirmation of a significant emergency or dangerous situation, determining the appropriate segments of the population to notify, and initiate the notification system.
 The following are members of the group:

-- Vice President for Business Operations - Assistant Vice President for External Affairs - Vice President for Student Affairs and Strategic Initiatives - Director of Campus Safety - Provost and Vice President for Academic Affairs - Director of Dyson Wellness Center - Assistant Vice President of Human Resources
+- Vice President for Business Operations

+- Assistant Vice President for External Affairs

+- Vice President for Student Affairs and Strategic Initiatives

+- Dean of Students

+- Director of Campus Safety

+- Provost and Vice President for Academic Affairs

+- Director of Dyson Wellness Center

+- Assistant Vice President of Human Resources

+- Director of Technology